gsora/gsora.xyz/content/cv/index.md

 Go, Linux systems, git, Kubernetes, REST API design.

-Currently learning: Rust, ARM architecture, secure enclaves design.
+Currently learning: Rust, secure enclave design.

 I also have some experience with C and Swift.